Skip to main content

 That pervasive sense of fatigue, the feeling that your internal battery is perpetually drained, is a deeply personal experience.
 It dictates the rhythm of your days, from the effort it takes to rise in the morning to the mental fog that clouds your afternoon.

 This experience is real, and its origins are found deep within your biology, at the level of your individual cells.
 Your body is a universe of trillions of cells, and each one contains microscopic power plants called mitochondria.
-These structures are the absolute foundation of energy production; they convert the food you eat and the air you breathe into the chemical energy, known as adenosine triphosphate (ATP), that fuels every single action, thought, and process in your body.
+These structures are the absolute foundation of energy production; they convert the food you eat and the air you breathe into the chemical energy, known as adenosine triphosphate (ATP), that fuels every single action, thought, and cellular repair process in your body.

 Hormones function as the master regulators of this entire system.
 They are sophisticated chemical messengers, produced in glands and sent throughout the bloodstream, carrying critical instructions to your cells.
 Think of your mitochondria as the engines of a vast factory.